 \subsection{Motion system and contact scenarios}

-In the following, we demonstrate an experimental case study of the proposed hybrid motion control with the smooth transition when the moving tool experiences unforeseen contact with environment.
-The latter is soft yet penetrable, emulating one of the most critical applications of motion control -- robotic assistance for medical diagnosis and surgery.
-For that purpose, a half of the grape is placed in way of the moving mechanical tool, see Fig. \ref{fig:expsetup}, which is controlled by using only the displacement feedback.
+In the following, we demonstrate an experimental case study of the proposed hybrid motion control with a smooth transition when the moving tool experiences unforeseen contact with environment.
+The latter is soft yet penetrable, emulating one of the most critical applications of the motion control -- robotic assistance for medical diagnosis and surgery.
+For that purpose, a half of the grape is placed in the way of the moving mechanical tool, see Fig. \ref{fig:expsetup}, which is controlled by using only the displacement feedback.
 The relative displacement of the tip of the tool is sensed remotely, i.e. contactless, cf. Fig. \ref{fig:expsetup}.
 Note that the way how the vertical displacement $x$ is measured provides a relatively high level of the noise and, thus, represents rather a worst case scenario for the control application.
-The system input and output $v$ (in volt) and $x$ (in meter), respectively, are the only quantities available for the control design and operation.
+The system input $v$ (in volt) and output $x$ (in meter) are the only quantities available for the control design and operation.
 The experimental motion system in actuated by a voice-coil-motor and has one translational degree of freedom.
-The rigid mechanical tool is moving in vertical direction and has a relatively low displacement range about 0.015 m.
+The rigid mechanical tool is moving in the vertical direction and has a relatively low displacement range about 0.015 m.
 The implemented feedback control is running on the dedicated real-time board with the set sampling rate of 10 kHz.
 For more technical details, including the physical system parameters, an interested reader is referred to \cite{ruderman2022}.

 The nominal system model is given by